kiewic/kiewic.github.io/_posts/2015-08-16-windows-runtime-hresult-table.md

 * 0x8000000E
     * E_ILLEGAL_METHOD_CALL
     * `HttpRequestMessage.RequestUri` is null.
+* 800C000E
+    * System.Net.Http.HttpRequestException
+    * INET_E_SECURITY_PROBLEM
+    * An error occurred while sending the request. ---> System.Runtime.InteropServices.COMException: A security problem occurred.
+(Exception from HRESULT: 0x800C000E)
+    * Do not include the user name and password in the URI (RFC 3986 3.2.1 User Information).
+For example, `http://user:password@example.com` will trigger this error.
+    * See fix on [stackoverflow.com][httpclienthandler_credentials]
 * 0x80072EE7
     * WININET_E_NAME_NOT_RESOLVED
     * The server name or address could not be resolved